 Our guest post this week comes from Neil Sprunt, Learning and Teaching Librarian and copyright specialist at the University of Manchester.
 Neil reports on the recent 30 year anniversary of the UK’s primary copyright legislation.
+This post was updated on 15th December to include a link to the photos from the evening taken by Meghan Mazella.

 The Copyright, Designs and Patents Act was 30 years old this November and to celebrate this a group of copyright enthusiasts from the world of rights management, education and law met in London to raise a glass in the Act’s honour.
 By any measure the CDPA is a significant piece of legislation which has stood the test of time and several significant reviews of copyright and intellectual property.
 As practitioners we frequently consult the Act, and although it has its faults any legislation which lasts 30 years must be doing something right.